Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Description of

 PISNe leave no compact remnant, while the final mass of the compact remnant after PPI ($M_{\rm PPI}$) is obtained by applying a correction to the BH mass predicted by the adopted core-collapse supernova model ($M_{\rm CCSN}$, Section \ref{sec:snmodel}):

-The correction factor $\alpha_\mathrm{P}$ depends on $M_\mathrm{He,f}$ and the pre-supernova mass ratio between the mass of the He core and the total stellar mass (see Equations 4 and 5 in the Appendix~of \citealt{Mapelli20}).
+The correction factor $\alpha_\mathrm{P}$ depends on $M_\mathrm{He,f}$ and the pre-supernova mass ratio between the mass of the He core and the total stellar mass (see Eqs.~4 and 5 in the Appendix~of \citealt{Mapelli20}).
 The correction factor $\alpha_\mathrm{P}$ can take any values from 1 to 0 (a value of 0 corresponds to a PISN).
+This definition of $\alpha_\mathrm{P}$ allows us to obtain the best fit to the models by \cite{Woosley2017}.
 If $(\alpha_\mathrm{P} \,{}M_\mathrm{CCSN})<4.5\,{}\mathrm{M}_\odot$, we assume that a PISN is triggered and set the mass of the compact remnant to zero.
 The limit at 4.5 \ \Msun \ is based on the least massive BH formed in the simulations by \cite{Woosley2017}.

 The model F19 is based on {\sc mesa} simulations of pure-He stars by \cite{farmer2019}.
 They found that the pre-supernova mass of the CO core, $M_\mathrm{CO,f}$, is a robust proxy for the activation of PISNe and PPIs.
 In this model, the star undergoes PPI if $38 \leq M_\mathrm{CO,f}/\Msun \leq 60$, while the PISN regime begins at $M_\mathrm{CO,f}>60 \ \Msun$.
 The He-mass threshold at which pair instability leads to the direct collapse of a very massive star reported in \cite{farmer2020} is $M_\mathrm{He} \approx{130-135} \ \Msun$ for their fiducial value of the $^{12}{\rm C}(\alpha,\gamma)^{16}$O reaction rate, similar to \cite{Woosley2017}.
 Hence, we use a threshold $M_\mathrm{He,f}={135} \ \Msun$ for the transition between PISN and direct collapse, for both models F19 and M20.